 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

 Luckily, you have options.